 Rules of eligibility for SSD, SSI and state supplements are complicated, containing many exemptions and specific conditions.
 They can also change due to state budgetary constraints, political agendas, or other factors.
 That's why you need a lawyer who focuses on Social Security and is familiar with the current laws in your state.

-For experienced, knowledgeable lawyers who can help you get the benefits you deserve, call JP Law, PC, at 503-245-6309 or or in California at (916) 678-9057, or send us an email.
+For experienced, knowledgeable lawyers who can help you get the benefits you deserve, call JP Law, PC, or send us an email.
 Schedule a free consultation to discuss your particular situation.